shawntmeyer/AzureVirtualDesktop/docs/avd.md

 ### Deployment

 #### Deploy Image Management Resources

+If you plan to build custom images or to add custom software or run scripts during the deployment of your session hosts, you must deploy the image management resources.

 The *deployments/imageManagement/Deploy-ImageManagement.ps1* is the easiest way to ensure all necessary image management resources (scripts and installers and Compute Gallery for custom image option.) are present for the AVD deployment.